pytest-dev/pytest-factoryboy/README.rst

         name = "Charles Dickens"

-    register(Author)

     def test_model_fixture(author):
         assert author.name == "Charles Dickens"

-Model fixtures can be registered with specif names.
-For example if you address instances of some collection by name like "first", "second" or of another parent as "other":
+Model fixtures can be registered with specific names.
+For example if you address instances of some collection by the name like "first", "second" or of another parent as "other":

 .. code-block:: python